• Home

 Cathedral

-The Cathedral was built of local stone in 1900 in a clean and handsome architectural style.
-Due to cost constraints and the unavailability of precious materials for interior decoration, ingenious creativity and skill was used to hand paint traditional type finishes, including faux marble and frescoes, on the interior pillars and ceiling.
+Constructed in 1900 from local stone, the Cathedral features a clean and handsome architectural style.
+Due to budget limitations and the scarcity of valuable materials for interior decoration, skilled artisans creatively hand-painted traditional finishes, including faux marble and frescoes, on the interior pillars and ceiling, showcasing the artistic heritage of the region.

-The Cathedral was re-roofed and largely renovated in 2017.
-In advance of the National Eucharistic Congress in 2021, two large permanent pavilions were constructed in front and to either side of the Cathedral, providing an option for larger outdoor Masses in Tabora’s mild climate.
-For these outdoor Masses, the altar is usually placed on the steps and landing of the Cathedral’s front door.
+In 2017, the Cathedral underwent significant renovations, including a new roof.
+Ahead of the National Eucharistic Congress in 2021, two large permanent pavilions were added in front and to either side of the Cathedral, facilitating larger outdoor Masses in Tabora’s mild climate.
+For these outdoor Masses, the altar is typically positioned on the steps of the Cathedral’s front door, making it a popular choice for Christian pilgrimage sites.

-The Cathedral bell is still manually rung several times a day to call the faithful to Mass and to pray the Angelus.
+The Cathedral bell continues to be manually rung several times a day, calling the faithful to Mass and inviting them to pray the Angelus, further solidifying its importance as one of the central Tabora institutions.

 Ifucha Pilgrimage Site – Shrine of the Most Holy Trinity

-Catholics experience the majority of their Christian lives and the sacraments in the context of their home parish.
-However throughout the history of the Church, an important way to enrich and strengthen faith has through pilgrimages to special sites for prayer, mediation, and retreats.
-Walking and climbing are embodied actions that reflect the on-going spiritual journey of the soul towards union with God.
-A pilgrimage to the Vatican, or the Holy Land, or Lourdes is out of reach for most rural Tanzanians.
-However God is everywhere, and peaceful and sacred sites can be developed and protected in every land.
+Catholics experience the majority of their Christian lives and sacraments within their home parishes, including those in Tabora.
+However, throughout the history of the Church, an important way to enrich and strengthen faith has been through pilgrimages to significant Christian pilgrimage sites for prayer, meditation, and retreats.
+Walking and climbing are embodied actions that reflect the ongoing spiritual journey of the soul towards union with God.
+While a pilgrimage to the Vatican, the Holy Land, or Lourdes may be out of reach for most rural Tanzanians, it is essential to recognize that God is everywhere, and peaceful sacred sites can be developed and protected in every land.

-In late 2022, the Archdiocese of Tabora joyfully celebrated the Consecration of the new Shrine of the Holy Trinity on a rocky outcrop (hill or mountain) about 20 kilometers from Tabora Town.
-Because of its elevation above the surrounding plane, the Shrine Church is very striking in appearance as you approach by road.
-Similarly, the views of the surrounding countryside from the Shrine and Grotto, and even to the outskirts of Tabora town are dramatic and give the pilgrim a sense of being above and removed from the hustle and bustle of daily life, at least for a time.
-As St. Peter said on Mount Tabor, ‘Lord it is good for us to be here.’
+In late 2022, the Archdiocese of Tabora joyfully celebrated the Consecration of the new Shrine of the Holy Trinity on a rocky outcrop about 20 kilometers from Tabora Town.
+Due to its elevation above the surrounding plain, this Shrine Church is striking in appearance as you approach by road.
+The views of the surrounding countryside from the Shrine and Grotto, extending even to the outskirts of Tabora town, are dramatic, offering pilgrims a sense of being above and removed from the hustle and bustle of daily life, if only for a time.
+As St. Peter said on Mount Tabor, ‘Lord, it is good for us to be here.’
 (Mt.
 17:4).

-The Shrine Church is now complete and being actively used by individuals and organized groups of religious and lay people.
-Christians come to pray, reflect, receive the Sacrament of Reconciliation and gain new perspective on their spiritual lives.
-Over the coming years, the Archdiocese hopes to develop ancillary facilities, beginning with a hostel, to allow groups to stay overnight and for my extended retreats.
+The Shrine Church is now complete and actively used by individuals and organized groups from various Tabora institutions, both religious and lay.
+Christians come to pray, reflect, receive the Sacrament of Reconciliation, and gain new perspectives on their spiritual lives.
+Over the coming years, the Archdiocese hopes to develop ancillary facilities, starting with a hostel, to allow groups to stay overnight and engage in extended retreats.

 Parishes and Missions

-Tabora Archdiocese is organized into four deaneries comprising 31 parishes.
-Unlike in more urban countries, a canonical Parish in Tabora may cover quite a large geographical area, with a main parish church, a rectory using housing 2-3 priests and a parish office at the center.
-The parish may then have several or many ‘sub-parishes’ or mission churches in surrounding neighborhoods or villages.
-Some of these mission churches may be mud brick with a thatch roof.
-Most of them are simple structures of hardened brick or cement block with a metal roof.
-Occasionally a community may meet in a local primary school until they can construct a simple structure of their own.
-So the total number of Catholic worship sites in Tabora, is much larger, exceeding 700!
+The Tabora Archdiocese is organized into four deaneries that encompass 31 Catholic parishes in Tabora.
+Unlike in more urban areas, a canonical parish in this region can cover a vast geographical area, featuring a main parish church, a rectory housing 2-3 priests, and a parish office at the center.
+Each parish may also have several ‘sub-parishes’ or mission churches located in nearby neighborhoods or villages.
+Some of these mission churches are made from mud bricks with thatched roofs, while most are simple structures built from hardened brick or cement block topped with metal roofs.
+Occasionally, a community might gather in a local primary school until they are able to construct a simple building of their own.
+Consequently, the total number of Catholic worship sites in Tabora exceeds 700, marking it as one of the significant Christian pilgrimage sites in the region.
+As a sub-parish flourishes in terms of the Christian community's size, vitality, and economic stability, they are encouraged to complete their church construction to a basic standard and build a modest rectory.
+Once this is achieved, they may be promoted to full parish status.
+Currently, there are several missions in Tabora that are expected to meet the necessary criteria for elevation to full parish status in the coming years, further enriching the various Tabora institutions.

 Social Services and Development

-As in other parts of the world, the Catholic Church is one of the most important institutions in Tabora for social services to all people without distinction, for education and development.
-The Regional Government and citizens of all religious recognize the pre-eminent contribution of the Archdiocese to human well-being in Tabora.
-Key initiatives and institutions include:
+As in other parts of the world, the Catholic Church is one of the most important institutions in Tabora, particularly through its Catholic parishes, which provide vital social services to all people without distinction, as well as education and development.
+The Regional Government and citizens of all religious backgrounds recognize the pre-eminent contribution of the Archdiocese and its various Tabora institutions to human well-being.
+Key initiatives and institutions include Christian pilgrimage sites that enhance the community's cultural and spiritual life.

 Schools

-The Archdiocese owns and operates 19 kindergartens, 8 primary schools and 7 Secondary Schools for girls and boys.
-Like all Catholic social and economic initiatives, they provide education to students from all faith communities.
-Many non-Catholic parents value the quality, rigor, discipline and moral context provided by these schools.
+The Archdiocese, along with various Catholic parishes in Tabora, owns and operates 19 kindergartens, 8 primary schools, and 7 secondary schools for both girls and boys.
+Like all Catholic social and economic initiatives, these Tabora institutions provide education to students from all faith communities.
+Many non-Catholic parents value the quality, rigor, discipline, and moral context provided by these schools, which are also renowned as important Christian pilgrimage sites.

 Hospitals

-Similarly the Archdiocese of Tabora owns and operates 3 major hospitals in different districts of Tabora region, and a number of smaller dispensaries/health centers.
-For many decades, these mission hospitals have brought care and solace to patients and their families of all faiths.
-In recent years, more and more government and private facilities are supplementing the care traditionally provided mainly by the Church.
+Similarly, the Archdiocese of Tabora owns and operates three major hospitals in different districts of the Tabora region, alongside several smaller dispensaries and health centers.
+For many decades, these mission hospitals have provided care and solace to patients and their families of all faiths, including those who visit Christian pilgrimage sites in the area.
+In recent years, an increasing number of government and private facilities have begun to supplement the care traditionally offered by the Church and various Catholic parishes in Tabora.

 Caritas

-Caritas shares the mission of the Catholic Church to serve the poor and to promote charity and justice throughout the world.
+Caritas shares the mission of the Catholic Church to serve the poor and promote charity and justice throughout the world.
 Founded in the 1950s, Caritas translates as ‘love between peoples’ and is an integral part of the Church.
-Caritas Tabora is part of the Archdiocese and operates under the guidance of the archbishop.
+Caritas Tabora, one of the key Tabora institutions, operates under the guidance of the archbishop and is closely connected with Catholic parishes in Tabora.
+This organization also plays a vital role in supporting the local community, making it a significant aspect of Christian pilgrimage sites in the region.

 Enterprises

-As the Church in Tanzania becomes more and more self-sufficient, and less dependent on occasional assistance from abroad, many parishes and Church institutions operate small enterprises including a canteen/restaurant in Tabora town, hostels, corn milling machines, rice husking machines, pork, chicken and dairy farming, stationary stores, small grocery stores and other small enterprises.
-These enterprises normally take advantage of the land and strategic locations of Church properties.
-They not only provide some modest income to help cover costs, but they also provide employment, convenience and needed services to surrounding populations.
+As the Church in Tanzania becomes increasingly self-sufficient and less reliant on occasional assistance from abroad, many Catholic parishes in Tabora and other Tabora institutions are operating small enterprises.
+These include a canteen/restaurant in Tabora town, hostels, corn milling machines, rice husking machines, and ventures in pork, chicken, and dairy farming, as well as stationary and small grocery stores.
+By leveraging the land and strategic locations of Church properties, these enterprises not only provide modest income to help cover costs but also create employment opportunities and offer convenience and essential services to surrounding populations, enhancing the area's appeal as a destination for Christian pilgrimage sites.

 Seminaries and Higher Education